mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The agency was working with me for 40-60 hours per month, which was the same as each of TinyPilot's other freelancer developers.
 I thought the agency would require similar oversight to one freelancer, but having more people on a project requires more management even if they're collectively only working 40 hours per month.

+### Structure for serial, incremental results

+At first, it would seem ideal to let the agency parallelize as much of the work as possible.
+It reduces the total time of the project, and it lets the agency use their resources more efficiently.

+For a small, budget-conscious client, parallelizing tasks carries several subtle disadvantages.

+First, it's likely worse value for money.
+If you have eight tasks that will take one month each, it's better to have something usable by the end of month one and keep improving it than to have nothing for eight months and suddenly publish everything all at once.

+Second, it puts you in terrible negotiating position.
+If the agency has eight tasks that are all 80% complete, it's expensive for you to scope down the project or replace the agency.
+If you limit the agency to only two or three tasks at a time, you're much more protected in the case of switching vendors because at the very worst, you'd just have to re-do those handful of subtasks rather than having a new agency restart everything.

+Lastly, it's just more mentally taxing on you as the client to oversee eight different tasks happening in parallel.
+Each task occupies a bit of real estate in your mind, so it's better to knock them out in small batches as opposed to dragging everything out for the full length of the project.

 ### Narrow the project scope

 I didn't enforce the project scope aggressively enough.
-During the design phase, I let them go too far in redesigning the website when they were supposed to focus on just the logo, color scheme, and fonts.
+During the design phase, I let the agency go too far in redesigning the website when they were supposed to focus on just the logo, color scheme, and fonts.
 During the implementation phase, I should have been more aggressive in preventing them from working on minor bugfixes until they finished the redesign.

-Because WebAgency kept expanding the project scope, it put me in a terrible negotiating position.
-They were always sitting on work that was 80% done, but nothing was ever complete and usable.
-It meant that if I were to switch agencies, I'd lose a lot in rework by handing off lots of partially finished subtasks instead of having mostly complete work and only a few tasks in-progress.

-Normally, when I'm working with someone new, I give them small, narrowly defined tasks.
-As we get more experience working together, I expand the scope of what I give them (TODO: link).
-That wasn't possible with WebAgency because I had to

-### Structure for serial, incremental results

-The agency worked in parallel because that's the most flexible for them.
-Their commitment was to deliver the finished work at the end of the project, but there were no commitments for how that work was structured.
-If I do this in the future, I'll push for the agency to complete tasks in serial.
-So if we have six tasks, I'd like to see task one and two 100% complete before we start task two.
-I don't want six ongoing tasks that are all going to inch closer to 100% at the same time at the end of the project.

-Working in parallel seems attractive because it's the most efficient use of resources.
-You .
-But actually, it's much worse for the client in ways that are no obvious.

-You're hiring a design agency because you think it will increase your profits.
-For the sake of simplicity, let's suppose that you have six distinct design tasks.
-Each task takes one month to complete, and it will increase your profits by 2%, but it will cost you $10k per month.
-And let's assume your profits are also $10k per month.

-If the agency works on all tasks in parallel and delivers the results to you in month seven, but your profits were zero for the past six months.

-If instead, the agency delivered one task per month

-Letting the agency work on several things also puts you in a weak position if things go south.
-If there are eight distinct tasks that are partially complete, you're in the position I was where it's difficult to leave the agency because so much of the work is in jeopardy.
-If there are only two or three tasks in progress, you're in much better position to cut things off if they're going poorly.

-Lastly, it's just more mentally taxing on you as the client to oversee eight different tasks happening in parallel.
-In the book _Getting Things Done_, David Allen describes unfinished tasks as "open loops."
-The more open loops you have, the worse your focus in general because each loop occupies a bit of real estate in your mind.

 ### Agree on timelines

-I regret not asking the developers for up-front estimates about how long each task would take.
-Developers don't never like committing to precise timelines because there are so many unknowns, but for something like implementing CSS designs, it should be pretty predictable.

-We should have at least had a conversation about "t-shirt sizing" (TODO: link) where we classify them into small, medium, and large where each size translates to a rough estimate at the granularity of days or weeks.
+When I asked during the design phase how long they expected it to take, they said it depended on me.
+If I loved their first pitch, we could wrap up the design in days.
+If I hated everything they showed me for weeks, the project would be longer.
+I felt and still feel that was reasonable, so I didn't push for a more exact timeline.

+I regret letting that attitude carry over into the development work.
+At the very least, I should pressed the developers to write down task estimates at the granularity of days to weeks with the understanding that we should revisit scope if a task balloons far beyond its estimate.

 ### Require a shared view of billable hours

 Remember the Bootstrap refactoring that was supposed to take a few days but stretched into five weeks?
-I tried to figure out how that happened with the agency when that never happens with TinyPilot's in-house developers.

-One critical difference is that TinyPilot's developers give me low-latency insight into how they spend their time.
+That doesn't happen with TinyPilot's in-house developers, and a big factor is that they give me low-latency insight into how they spend their time.
 At the end of each working session, they record their hours with a short note saying what they were working on.

 {{<img src="work-timing.png" alt="Screenshot of TinyPilot hours reporting on Deel" hasBorder="true" caption="TinyPilot's in-house developers report their hours as they go.">}}

-If I'm expecting work from them, I check their hours.
-If I see that they've spent 14 hours on a task that I expected to take two, it means I either underestimated the difficulty or explained the task poorly.
-In either case, I check in with the dev, and we decide whether to continue or course-correct.

-WebAgency had a slower feedback loop.
-They send me an update on the 15th of the month telling me only the total number of hours they've worked.
-At the end of the month, they send me a full report of where the hours went, but by then, it's too late.
-And because they don't work consistent hours each week, I can't tell the difference between a week where they're working fewer hours and a week where a task is stretching longer than we expected.
+WebAgency had a slower and opaque feedback loop.
+At the end of the month, they'd send me a report detailing how many hours went to each task, but by then, it's too late to course correct.

 If I work with a design agency in the future, I'll insist on using a tool that lets us share a view of billable hours as they happen.
 I don't need some creepy spyware that monitors keystrokes, just something that lets them self-report what they did in each billable working session.

 ### Avoid hiring an agency as their smallest client

 When we started the project, they told me that most of their clients were larger than I was, but they wanted to help me grow.
-It sounded like a great deal that I'd get service normally reserved for large clients
+It sounded like a great deal.
+I thought I'd get service normally reserved for large clients despite my limited budget.

 In reality, I didn't get the same service as their large clients.
 When I was an hourly client, WebAgency was deprioritizing me in favor of their larger clients.
 When I switched to a retainer, they didn't know how to work with me on the scale of 40-60 hours per month.